 This explorative and comparative process will be supplemented by the closely related seminar 'Architectural Biomimetics', which will enable students to investigate related biologic role models in interdisciplinary teams.

-In the summer semester Research Project students will work as a group on the Research Pavilion Project.
-Throughout the semester students develop the project starting with conceptual system development up to fabrication and construction of the structure on site.
+In the summer semester, students will work as a group on the Design Research Project.
+Throughout the semester students develop the project starting with conceptual system development up to fabrication and construction of the design research project.

 Second Year